krakend/playground-community/README.md

 The docker-compose.yml includes the following services:

 ### The API Gateway!
-On port `8080`, you have an instance of KrakenD Enterprise Edition with several endpoints.
+On port `8080`, you have an instance of KrakenD Community Edition with several endpoints.
 Its configuration is available at `config/krakend/krakend.json`, including descriptive `@comments` for each endpoint.

 ### Fake API backend (Upstream)
 On port `8000`, you have a simple fake API that provides raw data to the gateway.
 You can add or remove data by adding XML, JSON, or RSS files in the `data` folder.